Consultations

-Processing consent applications is typically simpler, quicker and less costly if you have consulted with those who may be affected by the activity you want to carry out.
+Processing consent applications is typically quicker and less costly if you have consulted with those who may be affected by the activity you want to carry out.

 You can ensure you’ve carried out good consultation by: